yht02/millionaire-quiz-challenge/README.md

 The background image used in the project is a derivative of the 'Spreading colorful question mark on black wall 3d rendering' by 'Tae PY15MU'.

 - Original Image: https://www.freepik.com/premium-photo/spreading-colorful-question-mark-black-wall-3d-rendering_27877145.htm#page=4&query=quiz%20app%20background&position=40&from_view=search&track=ais&uuid=632fc5e4-7838-4c55-9009-0d5e0ca20198

+---
+### Disclaimer:

+This quiz app is designed for entertainment purposes only, and any rewards or amounts mentioned within the App are purely virtual and not redeemable for real-world currency or prizes.
+By participating in the quiz, you acknowledge and agree to the following:

+1. **Virtual Rewards:** Any amounts or rewards displayed in the App, including but not limited to virtual money earned, are fictional and have no monetary value.

+2. **No Real Money Prizes:** The App does not offer or provide any real money prizes or rewards.
+It is not a gambling platform, and there is no opportunity to win actual currency.

+3. **Educational and Entertainment:** The questions and content in the App are meant for educational and entertainment purposes.
+The App is not a gambling platform, and there is no opportunity to win actual currency.

+4. **No Cash Redemption:** Any virtual currency or rewards earned within the App cannot be redeemed for cash or any tangible items.

+5. **Not a Financial Tool:** The App is not a financial tool or investment platform, and any references to money or rewards are part of the game's fictional context.

+By using the App, you agree that any perceived rewards or earnings are fictional, and the App is not responsible for any misunderstanding or misconceptions regarding the nature of the rewards.

+Please enjoy the App responsibly, and remember that it is designed purely for entertainment purposes.

+[Last Edited Date: 22 Dec 2023]